Download Careers360 App

 Month -2: Create a detailed study plan for each section.
 Allocate time based on your strengths and weaknesses.
 Focus on improving your weaker areas while maintaining your strengths through regular practice.

 Month -3: Practice consistently.
 Solve previous years’ CAT papers and mock tests to get accustomed to the exam format and time constraints.
-Analyze your performance to identify areas needing more attention.
+Analyse your performance to identify areas needing more attention.

 Lastly, revise strategically.
 In the final weeks before the exam, focus on revisiting concepts, formulas, and shortcuts.
 Stay calm and confident, and remember to take care of your health and well-being during this intensive period of preparation.
 With dedication and smart studying, you can make significant progress in preparing for the CAT within three months.